What is going on with The Trade Desk Inc.? Sentiment Analysis

 Sponsored

-As well, it is important to consider TTD stock ratios such as price-to-sales, which is currently 22.95.Likewise, its price to free cash flow for the last twelve months stands at 75.87.
-TTD’s price to book ratio for the most recent quarter was 19.51, resulting in an 28.38 price to cash per share for the period.
+As well, it is important to consider TTD stock ratios such as price-to-sales, which is currently 22.96.Likewise, its price to free cash flow for the last twelve months stands at 75.91.
+TTD’s price to book ratio for the most recent quarter was 19.30, resulting in an 28.39 price to cash per share for the period.

 How does The Trade Desk Inc. (TTD) stock rate among analysts?
 Buy, sell, or hold?